bbulgu/Liskov-Maintenance/README.md

 ## Testing framework
 We chose pytest as our framework for no specific reason.

+## Code review deadline
+For the code review deadline the reviews should be done no later than two (2) days before the sprint deadline.

 Below follows the readme file of the original repository

 # PDFMiner